Royal Caribbean Cruises Ltd.

 Scan Results

 Daily timeframeRoyal Caribbean Cruises Ltd. operates as a cruise company worldwide.
-With a market capitalization of $76.34B, it sits in large-cap territory.
+The company carries a $76.96B market cap, placing it firmly in the large-cap category.
 The company operates cruises under the Royal Caribbean International, Celebrity Cruises, and Silversea Cruises brands, which comprise a range of itineraries.

 Market Cap